-Page 8

-Workbook Activity: Sam's budget Explain:

-Take a look at Sam's budget in your workbooks.
-Sam has more outgoings than incoming.

-In a bid to correct this, she managed to reduce her outgoings by undertaking the following actions:

-First, she used a comparison site to help her switch her energy supplier.
+Page 8 Sam's budget Workbook Activity: Sam's budget Talany RL00 Talk 680 Orthogen RL00 Explain: Take a look at Sam's budget in your workbooks tenting etility etility end Sam has more outgoings than incoming distortions and the same etility etilit Take a look at Sam's budget in your workbooks.
+Sam has nore outgoings than incoming the second sec Sam has more outgoings than incoming.
+Take a look at Sam's budget moor workbooks Sam bas more outgoings than incoming Wat accions should Sam take to reduce her outgoings? ellarketfontaskluskeny Vist our online fessoris at www.bankshontaruksuskeny osuk In a bid to correct this, she managed to reduce her outgoings by undertaking the following actions: First, she used a comparison site to help her switch her energy supplier.
 Looking through her budget she spotted a magazine subscription she no longer used so she cancelled that.
 She then reduced her food spending by switching supermarkets and signed up for their loyalty programme to give her discounts.
 She asked to reduce the payment plan for her debts.
 Finally, she looked to see if she was eligible for further government support through charities such as Turn2Us.

-Facilitator note:

-There is a copy of Sam's budget in the Annexe of this document.

-Point learners to the section at the back of the workbook with a list of charities and what support they provide

-PAUSE HERE AND CHECK HOW THE LEARNERS ARE FEELING - SO YOU CAN ADJUST THE TRAINING AS NEEDED
+Facilitator note: There is a copy of Sam's budget in the Annexe of this document.
+Point learners to the section at the back of the workbook with a list of charities and what support they provide PAUSE HERE AND CHECK HOW THE LEARNERS ARE FEELING - SO YOU CAN ADJUST THE TRAINING AS NEEDED